techthevote/techthevote.github.io/playbook.md

 <!-- Start Simple Ideas Section -->
 <div class="playbook-subtitle">Simple Ideas</div>
-<div class="playbook-title-description">Short on Time?
-Here are Some Easy Ways to Participate.
-You can also find free reminder banners, profile pic filters, sample reminder copy, and everything else in Resources.</div>
+<div class="playbook-title-description">Short on time?
+Here are some easy ways to participate.
+You can also find free reminder banners, profile picture overlay, sample copy, and everything else you need in <a href="./resources" class="nav-element">Resources</a>.</div>

 ---